-Defense-in-depth means the use of multiple independent and, where possible, redundant layers of defense such that no single layer, no matter how robust, is exclusively relied upon.
-Defensein-depth for a land disposal facility includes, but is not limited to, the use of siting, waste forms and radionuclide content, engineered features, and natural geologic features of the disposal site to enhance the resiliency of the land disposal facility.
+Defense-in-depth means the use of multiple independent and redundant layers of defense such that no single layer, no matter how robust, is exclusively relied upon.
+Defense-in-depth for a land disposal facility includes, but is not limited to, the use of siting, waste forms and radionuclide content, engineered features, and natural geologic features of the disposal site.